 3.3 Terminology

-The term “digest of the document”, being “document” one of the documents signed by one signature submitted to a server within the request of any of the three protocols defined in the present document, shall be understood as indicated below:
+The term “digest of the document”, being “document” one of the documents signed by one signature submitted to a server within the request of any of the three protocols defined in the present document, is understood as indicated below:

-If the document is signed by a CAdES signature, it shall be the digest of the signed document itself.
+If the document is signed by a CAdES signature, it is the digest of the signed document itself.

-If the document is signed by a XAdES signature, it shall be the digest computed as specified in W3C Recommendation (11 April 2013): "XML Signature Syntax and Processing.
+If the document is signed by a XAdES signature, it is the digest computed as specified in W3C Recommendation (11 April 2013): "XML Signature Syntax and Processing.
 Version 1.1" [22].

-If the document is a PDF document signed by a PAdES signature built on CMS or CAdES, it shall be the digest computed as specified in ISO 32000-1: "Document management — Portable document format — Part 1: PDF 1.7" [16].
+If the document is a PDF document signed by a PAdES signature built on CMS or CAdES, it is the digest computed as specified in ISO 32000-1: "Document management — Portable document format — Part 1: PDF 1.7" [16].

 The term “process” applied to AdES signature means either “validate”, or “augment”, or “validate and augment” depending of the protocol where the term is used.
 If the term is used out of the context of one protocol it does mean the action performed by the server on the signature, which is one of the three actions aforementioned.